-- > Assess as soon as you are appointed - Need to appoint new counsel when there is a late discovery of conflict delays permanency - Possible sources of conflict: - Prior representation of other parent or child (e.g., family law, guardianship, DV, prior dependency case) - Contract office representing more than one party to the case, including multiple siblings - Public law office exception: OK if sufficient separation from attorney who represented parent in prior proceeding to protect client confidences.
-Burden on law office to show. - " In re Charlisse C. (2008) 45 Cal.4th 145
+- Assess as soon as you are appointed - Need to appoint new counsel because of late discovery of conflict delays permanency - Possible sources of conflict: - Prior representation of other parent or child (e.g., family law, guardianship, DV, prior dependency case) - Contract office representing more than one party to the case, including multiple siblings - Public law office exception: OK if sufficient separation from attorney who represented parent in prior proceeding to protect client confidences.
+Burden on law office to show. - > In re Charlisse C. (2008) 45 Cal.4th 145

-First 90 Days--Issues That Impact Permanency/Outcomes
+First 90 Days--Things That Can Impact Permanency/Outcomes

+- > Paternity determination

+- > ICWA inquiry and notice

+- Relative search, notice, assessments of interested relatives

+- > ICPC process initiated for out-of-state relatives

+- > Sibling placement/contact delays

-- Paternity determination - > ICWA inquiry and notice - Relative search, notice, assessments of interested relatives - > ICPC process initiated for out-of-state relatives - Sibling placement/contact - Concurrent plan - Appropriate services, including visitation, before and after dispo - Bypass and other immediate permanency options considered
+- > Absence of a concurrent plan

+- Appropriate services, including visitation, before and after dispo

+- Bypass and other immediate permanency options considered

-Placement problems; multiple placements
+- Placement problems; multiple placements

-First 90 Days: Parentage Determination
+First 90 Days Parentage Determination

-- Early determination prevents delays later when ignored fathers appear

-- § 316.2.
-Paternity inquiry required at detention; must continue until determination is made

-- > Due diligence, Rule 5.635

-- Attempt to serve alleged father(s)?

-Served with JV-505?

-- > JV-500 sent to child support services?

-- Public policy favors at least two parents for each child
+- Early determination prevents delays later when ignored fathers appear - § 316.2.
+Paternity inquiry required at detention; must continue until determination is made - > Due diligence, Rule 5.635 - Attempt to serve alleged father(s)?
+Requires adequate search - Served with JV-505? - > JV-500 sent to child support services? - Public policy favors at least two parents for each child

-First 90 Days: ICWA Inquiries and Notice
+First 90 Days ICWA Inquiries and Notice

-- Make sure ICWA inquiry is made at detention hearing - Make sure parent completes and submits ICWA-020 at first appearance - Raise issue at every hearing until court can make a definitive finding as to whether ICWA applies - > No more 60-day limit - Agency is obliged to show due diligence in its inquiries and in giving notice before court can find that ICWA does not apply
+- Make sure ICWA inquiry is made at detention hearing or first appearance - Make sure parent completes and submits ICWA-020 at detention or first appearance - If it is possible that child is an Indian child, raise issue at every hearing until court can make a definitive finding as to whether ICWA applies - > No more 60-day limit - > Agency is obliged to show due diligence

-First 90 Days: ICWA Inquiries and Notice
+First 90 Days ICWA Inquiries and Notice

-- Insist that copies of notices, all documents showing proof of mailing, and tribe's responses be filed with the court and served on all counsel - Required by § 224.3(a) - Object early and often if notice is not being done correctly - Court must proceed as if child is Indian child until ICWA determination is made
+- Insist that copies of notices, all documents showing proof of mailing, and tribe's responses be filed with the court and served on all counsel - > Required by § 224.3(a) - Object early and often if notice is not being done correctly - Court must proceed as if child is Indian child until ICWA determination is made